-Korean chicken noodle soup (dak kalguksu) is a soul comforting chicken soup of Korea.
+Korean chicken noodle soup (dak kalguksu) is known as knife cut noodles.
+It’s a soul comforting chicken soup of Korea.
 Korean herb broth makes it very flavorful.
-I made it with homemade noodles but store-bought noodles are equally tasty.
+Homemade is always the best but store-bought noodles works fine.

 Every country has its own unique kind of chicken soup in their cuisines.
 Korea is not exclusive.
-Korean chicken noodle soup (Dak Kalguksu, 닭칼국수) is a soul comforting chicken soup that is unique to Korean cuisine.
+This Korean knife cut chicken noodle soup (Dak Kalguksu, 닭칼국수) is a soul comforting chicken soup that is unique to Korean cuisine.

 The whole or parts of chicken is simmered with natural Korean herb to make a batch of earthy broth, then cooked together with noodles and vegetables to serve as one pot meal.
 You will need to serve with the soy chili topping sauce to punch up the flavor.

 The easy and convenient way to make this comforting Korean chicken noodle soup (Dak kalguksu) is to purchase the store bought wheat noodles in the refrigerator section of Korean stores.
 However, I decided to make my own this time.